-In December a 7 month long gambling case which was connected to Franklin Park from a narcotics investigation was finished.
-The operation was conducted with the assistance of the Cook County Sheriffs Department.
-Search Warrants were executed at 7110 W Grand Ave Chicago and 4618 Raymond in Brookfield along with safety deposit boxes at several local banks.
+In December after completing a 7 month long gambling case, connected to Franklin Park from a narcotics investigation, several search warrants were executed with the assistance of the Cook County Sheriffs Police at 7100 Block of W Grand Ave Chicago and 4600 Block of Raymond in Brookfield.
+Additionally search warrants were executed to several safety deposit boxes at several local banks.
 One male subject was taken into custody.
-A large sum of money was seized along with \$41,000 worth of assorted jewelry which may have been taken in trade for gambling.
+Over \$400,000 in U.S.C. was seized along with \$41,000 worth of assorted jewelry.